epheien/termdbg/README.md

 # termdbg

 Termdbg is a terminal debugger plugin for vim 8.1 and later.

-Currently, termdbg support pdb and ipdb, if you need gdb support, try termdebug (`:h termdebug`)
+Currently, termdbg only supports pdb and ipdb, if you need gdb support, try termdebug (`:h termdebug`)

 Currently, termdbg just only do these things:
 - locate cursor to current runing line when debugger
 - simply toggle breakpoints in buffer

 ## Install

 > Need vim 8.1 and later and compiled with +terminal feature.

 For vim-plug